Giter Club home page Giter Club logo

 image

-The existing implementation allows users to switch to the terminal emulator by allowing users to enable a plugin that implements the existing InterpreterPanelService interface used by Ghidra's built in interpreter window.
-This works for basic sessions, but currently has a number off problems that prevent it from being ready for release (particularly on Windows), including:
+The Jediterm implementation allows users to switch to the terminal emulator by allowing users to enable a plugin that implements the existing InterpreterPanelService interface used by Ghidra's built in interpreter window.
+The Ghidra terminal implementation simply replaces the interpreters with the terminal window.
+Both currently have a number off problems that prevent them from being ready for release (particularly on Windows), including:

 • Backspaces and other control characters work inconsistently